PHSI-supplements/labs/integrated-labs/KeyboardLab/student/README.md

 ### Learning Objectives

 After successful completion of this assignment, students will be able to:
-- Use the ASCII table to determine the corresponding integer values of C \lstinline{char} values.
+- Use the ASCII table to determine the corresponding integer values of C `char` values.
-- Apply arithmetic operators and comparators to C \lstinline{char} values.
+- Apply arithmetic operators and comparators to C `char` values.
 - Construct and use a bitmask.
 - Use bitwise operators and bit shift operators to create and modify values.